pokerregion/poker/README.rst

         If there are more hand :term:`Combination`s in it.
 (Equity vs each other doesn't matter here.)

     Token
         Denote one part of a range.
-In a "66-33 76o-73o AsJc 2s2h" there are 4 tokens:
+In a "66-33 76o-73o AsJc 2s2h" range, there are 4 tokens:
         - "66-33" meaning 33, 44, 55, 66
         - "AsJc"  specific :term:`Combination`
         - "2s2h" a specific pair of deuces